akyriako/typesense-operator/README.md

 3. Next, the reconciler creates a headless `Service` required for the `StatefulSet`, along with a standard Kubernetes Service of type `ClusterIP`.
 The latter exposes the REST/API endpoints of the Typesense cluster to external systems.
 4. A `StatefulSet` is then created.
-The quorum configuration stored in the `NodesListConfigMap` is mounted as a volume in each `Pod` under `/usr/share/typesense/nodelist`.
-No `Pod` restart is necessary when the `NodesListConfigMap` changes, as raft automatically detects and applies the updates.
+The quorum configuration stored in the `ConfigMap` is mounted as a volume in each `Pod` under `/usr/share/typesense/nodelist`.
+No `Pod` restart is necessary when the `ConfigMap` changes, as raft automatically detects and applies the updates.
 5. Optionally, an **nginx:alpine** workload is provisioned as `Deployment` and published via an `Ingress`, in order to exposed safely the Typesense REST/API endpoint outside the Kubernetes cluster **only** to selected referrers.
-The configuration of the nginx workload is stored in a `NodesListConfigMap`.
+The configuration of the nginx workload is stored in a `ConfigMap`.
 6. Optionally, one or more instances of **DocSearch** are deployed as distinct `CronJobs` (one per scraping target URL), which based on user-defined schedules, periodically scrape the target sites and store the results in Typesense.